Holstein Friesian: History

 Earlier 13th-century records show cattle of "broken" colours entered the Netherlands from Central Europe.
 Most foundation stock in the US were imported between 1869 and 1885.
 A group of early breeders decreed that animals of any colour other than black and white would not be accepted in the herd book, and that the breed would be known as Holsteins.
 There were objections, saying that quality and not colour should be the aim, and that the cattle should be called "Dutch" rather than Holsteins.

-Only a small number of carriers were identified over the hundred-year span from the early importations until they were accepted into the Canadian and American herd books in 1969 and 1970, respectively.
+Only a small number of red gene carriers were identified over the hundred-year span from the early importations until they were accepted into the Canadian and American herd books in 1969 and 1970, respectively.
 Most of the early accounts of red calves being born to black and white parents were never documented.
 A few stories of "reds" born to elite parents persist over time, as there is a tendency to credit the ancestor with the highest (closest) relationship to a red-carrier animal as the one that transmitted the trait, whereas sometimes it is the other parental line that has passed it on, even though the ancestor responsible may have entered the pedigree several generations earlier.

 In 1952, a sire in an artificial insemination (AI) unit in the US was a carrier of red coat colour.
 Although the AI unit reported the condition and advised breeders as to its mode of inheritance, almost a third of the breeding unit's Holstein inseminations that year were to that red-carrier bull.
 That year, American AI units had used 67 red-factor bulls that had sired 8250 registered progeny.
 In spite of this, any change to the colour marking rules was rejected.

 The Red and White Dairy Cattle Association (RWDCA) began registry procedures in 1964 in the United States.
 Its first members were Milking Shorthorn breeders, who wanted a dairy registry for the cattle they had bred in prior years, including some red and white Holsteins.
 When Milking Shorthorn breeders were looking for potential outcrossing individuals to improve milk production, red and white Holsteins came into the picture, since the red colour factor is the same for both breeds.
 The RWDCA had adopted an "open herd book" policy, and the Red and White Holstein became the major player.